-Customer Alert: This site will be experiencing brief outages on Friday, 07/25/2014, from 7 pm to 12 am CST, as we update and implement improvements on our network systems.
+Customer Alert: This site will be experiencing brief outages on Friday, 07/31/2015, from 7 pm to 2 am CST, as we update and implement improvements on our network systems.
 We sincerely apologize for any inconvenience and thank you for your patience.

 Pediatric Exercise Science (PES) is devoted solely to issues concerning exercise in children.
 Its contents serve not only as a repository of knowledge in the field but also as a means of presenting challenging new ideas.
 It strives to promote physical activity, exercise, and fitness for physical and mental health in children; recognize limits and training methods for child athletes; and assess the role of exercise as a therapeutic intervention in children with chronic disease.
 As concern about the obesity epidemic increases, PES reflects the growing interest in the importance of exercise for children.
 In doing this, PES crosses disciplines and acts as a means of communicating information among various groups of interest in this field, including exercise physiologists, physicians, kinesiologists, public health specialists, and physical educators.

 Bareket Falk, PhD, is a pediatric exercise physiologist in the department of kinesiology at Brock University.
 She received her PhD from McMaster University (1991) in Canada under the mentorship of Dr. Oded Bar-Or.
 She then worked as the head of the physiology unit and the acting director of the Research and Sports Medicine Center at the Wingate Institute in Israel.
 Her research has spanned various areas in pediatric exercise physiology, including thermoregulation, metabolism during and after exercise, and the effects of physical activity and training on growing bone and muscle function.
 She has also investigated the effects of exercise in children with clinical conditions such as cystic fibrosis, hemophilia, asthma, diabetes, and obesity.
 She has performed her research in clinical and research settings.
-She has taught numerous courses in pediatric exercise physiology and sports medicine at the undergraduate and graduate level.
-She has played an active role in the North American Society of Pediatric Exercise Medicine as well as in the European Group of Pediatric Work Physiology.
+She has taught numerous courses in pediatric exercise physiology and sports medicine at the undergraduate and graduate levels.
+She has played an active role in the North American Society for Pediatric Exercise Medicine as well as in the European Group of Pediatric Work Physiology.